Red Quay

-Red Quay (赤い波止場, Akai hatoba) is a 1958 black-and-white action Japanese film directed by Toshio Masuda.
+Red Quay (赤い波止場, Akai hatoba) is a 1958 Japanese black-and-white action film, directed by Toshio Masuda.

 Red Quay was one of the many successful collaborations between director Toshio Masuda and actor Yujiro Ishihara which defined the Nikkatsu action film genre.

 Plot

-Tominaga Jiro, who slaughtered five yakuza in Tokyo and now he is staying at the Matsuyama group in Kobe.
-Tominaga accidentally witnesses the scene where a restaurant owner Sugita is killed due to the trouble of drug trading at Kobe Port.
+Tominaga Jiro has slaughtered five yakuza in Tokyo and is now staying at the Matsuyama group in Kobe.
+Tominaga accidentally witnesses the scene where a restaurant owner Sugita is killed due to the trouble of drug trafficking at Kobe Port.